AppSecure-nrw/security-belts/white/continuously-improve-your-security-belt-rank.md

 - The team has time to improve its software security.
 - The team's initially high motivation and momentum can be used.
-- Product Owner has transparency of the investment and benefit of security belts.
+- The Product Owner has transparency of the investment and benefit of security belts.
 - The team is improving its software security.

 ## Further Readings